 - 10 The interface of a procedure determines the forms of reference through which it may be invoked. - 11 The procedure's interface consists of its abstract interface, its name, its binding label if any, and the - 12 procedure's generic identifiers, if any.
-The characteristics of a procedure are fixed, but the remainder of - 13 the interface may differ in different scoping units. - 14 An abstract interface consists of procedure characteristics and the names of dummy arguments.
+The characteristics of a procedure are fixed, but the remainder - 13 of the interface may differ in different scoping units, except that for a separate module procedure body - 14 (12.5.2.4), the dummy argument names, binding label, and whether it is recursive shall be the same as - in its corresponding module procedure interface body (12.3.2.1). - 16 An abstract interface consists of procedure characteristics and the names of dummy arguments.